WELCOME TO

 ‘Playing for the Queen’

-to a registration glitch, Playing for the Queen was inadvertently introduced
+a registration glitch, Playing for the Queen was

 (Sweet